joshuvavinith/AI_ChatBot/README.md

 ## 🔑 Kaggle Dataset Setup

 This project uses the [Simple Dialogs for Chatbot](https://www.kaggle.com/datasets/grafstor/simple-dialogs-for-chatbot) dataset via **KaggleHub**.
+The dataset contains over 1,800 conversation pairs that significantly enhance the chatbot's response capabilities.

+### Dataset Features:

+- 1,800+ question-answer pairs
+- Covers a wide range of casual conversation topics
+- Automatically downloaded and processed at runtime
+- Converted from TXT to CSV format for compatibility

 ### To enable Kaggle downloads: